jonasberge/discord-music-presence-legacy/.github/ISSUE_TEMPLATE/add-support-for-a-music-player.md

 ---
-name: Please add support for a music player
+name: Add support for a music player
 about: Request support for a media player
 title: ''
 labels: players